1702 Van Keulen Map of New York City, Long Island, Hudson River (New Amsterdam)

 Description

-An important discovery, this is Johannes van Keulen and Claes Janszoon Vooght's 1702 map of New York, Long Island, the Hudson River, and the Connecticut River.
+This is Johannes van Keulen and Claes Janszoon Vooght's 1702 map of New York, Long Island, the Hudson River, and the Connecticut River.
 First appearing in 1684, this is the second earliest published map to detail the coast between Long Island and Cape Cod.
 It also features the earliest published maps of any American River.
 Furthermore, many of the place names throughout make their first appearance here.
 As such, it may be considered the high point of Dutch knowledge about New Amsterdam before the British takeover.

 A Closer Look

 This is essentially three maps on a single sheet.
 The main map, occupying the lower two-thirds of the document, illustrates the coast of New Netherland from, roughly, Sandy Hook and Staten Island eastward, along the Long Island Sound and Connecticut coast, to Martha's Vineyard and Nantucket.
 This is, as noted, the second earliest specific map of this region, being superseded only by Arent Roggeveen's Pascaerte van Nieu Nederland.
-While some aspects of the map are clearly drawn from Roggeveen, such as the dramatically foreshortened form of Long Island, other aspects, such as the sophisticated toponymy exhibited throughout, reference unknown sources.
-As one of Amsterdam's premier cartographers, van Keulen doubtless had access to manuscript maps controlled by the Geoctroyeerde Westindische Compagnie (Dutch West Indian Company / GWIC), and we can speculate that much of the new toponymy is drawn from such sources.
+While some aspects of the map are clearly drawn from Roggeveen, such as the dramatically foreshortened form of Long Island, other aspects, such as the sophisticated toponymy exhibited throughout reference unknown sources.
+As one of Amsterdam's premier cartographers, van Keulen doubtless had access to manuscript maps controlled by the Geoctroyeerde Westindische Compagnie (Dutch West Indian Company / GWIC), and we can assume that much of the new toponymy is drawn from such sources.
 Among the place names identified on Long Island are Breukelen (Brooklyn), Heemstede (Hempstead), Amersfoord, Oyster Bay, Zuyd Hampton (Southampton), and Oost Hampton (East Hampton); and along the Connecticut coast are Grenwits (Greenwich), Stamford, Strafford, Milford, and Gilford, among other towns.
 Many of these do not appear on the Roggeveen or any other earlier chart.

-Publication History
+Publication History and Census

 There are four known states of this map, the present example represents state 4, issued in 1702.
 It is identifiable as such by the addition of drapery around the title cartouche and the number '20' in the lower left corner.
 All states are cartographically identical and extremely scarce on the market.